ably/docs/README.md

 We have selected folder-level README files instead of the alternative of a dedicated documentation folder because we think it enables points `1` and `4` more directly, especially with the support from GitHub.
 The aim is to make browsing the repository much more clear even if you have no context for the repository.

+## Optional Setup Steps

+If you would like to run linting and tests automatically before every commit and run npm install automatically after every branch checkout, run `npm run repo-githooks`.
+If you would like to remove this behaviour, run `npm run no-githooks`.

+To understand the data ingestion and parsing steps, please check the READMEs in the [/data folder](./data/README.md).

 ## Help and contact

 If you have any questions or suggestions, please [get in touch](https://ably.com/contact).